-PART 1- -PRELIMINARY 3
+PART 1- -PRELIMINARY

 1 Name of association

 2 Purpose of association

 3 Financial year

 4 Definitions in these rules

-DADTA
+-

-PART 2- 5 POWERS OF ASSOCIATION Powers of the association.
+PART 2- -POWERS OF ASSOCIATION

+5 Powers of the association 4

-5 6 Rules for a not-for-profit organisation
+6 Rules for a not-for-profit organisation 4

-- . •

-PART 3- -MEMBERS 5
+DART 3 -MEMBERS 4

-7 Minimum number of members and member classifications.
+7 Minimum number of members

-8 Who is eligible to be a full member.
+8 Who is eligible to be a full member

-9 Who is eligible to be an associate member.
+9 Who is eligible to be an associate member

 10 Application for membership

 11 New member start date

 12 Annual subscription and renewal

 13 General rights of full members

-14 General rights of associate members
+14 General rights of associate members ́

 15 Member rights not transferable

-16 Ceasing membership
+16 Ceasing membership 8

-17 Resignation of a member
+17 Resignation of a member 8

-18 Register of members ٠ ک
+18 Register of members

+DADE 4

-PART 4- -DISCIPLINARY PROCEDURE و9
+-DISCIPLINARY PROCEDURE

 19 Grounds for taking disciplinary action

 20 Disciplinary subcommittee

 21 Notice to member re disciplinary action

 22 Decision of disciplinary subcommittee

 23 Appeal rights

-24 Conduct of disciplinary appeal meeting 10
+24 Conduct of disciplinary appeal meeting .1

-ΡΔ ΡΤ 5 -GRIEVANCE PROCEDURE 11
+DADT 5 -GRIEVANCE PROCEDURE 1

+25

-25 Application
+- Application

 26 First step is self-resolution

-27 27 Second step is resolutions via mediation
+27 Second step is resolutions via mediation .
+1

--GENERAL MEETINGS OF THE ASSOCIATION
+PART 6- -GENERAL MEETINGS OF THE ASSOCIATION .12

 28 Annual general meetings

 29 Special general meetings

-30 31 Special general meeting held at request of members Notice of general meetings
+30 Special general meeting held at request of members

-32
+31 Notice of general meetings

-32 33 Proxies at general meetings
+32 Proxies at general meetings.

+33 Use of technology at general meetings.

 34 Quorum at general meetings

-35 Adjournment of general meeting
+35 Adjournment of general meeting.

 36 Voting at general meeting

 37 Special resolutions

 38 Determining whether resolution carried

-39 Minutes of general meeting
+39 Minutes of general meeting .
+1

--COMMITTEE of MANAGEMENT (CoM)
+PART 7- -COMMITTEE of MANAGEMENT (CoM) .18

 40 Role and powers of committee

 41 Delegation of powers and function

-42 42 Composition of committee
+42 Composition of committee

-43 44 General duties of the committee
+43 General duties of the committee

-44 45 Role of President
+44 Role of President

+45 Role of Vice-President

-45 46 Role of Secretary
+46 Role of Secretary

-46 47 Role of Treasurer
+47 Role of Treasurer

-т/ NOIC OF TECHOULD ∠\
+٠١

 48 Role of Assistant Treasurer 20

-49 Who is eligible to be a committee member 20
+49 Who is eligible to be a committee member 21

 50 Date all elected committee positions must be declared vacant 21

 51 Nominations for an elected committee position 21

-52 Process for election of elected committee members 21
+52 Process for election of elected committee members 22

 53 Ballot process for election of committee 22

-54 Process for appointed committee members 23
+54 Process for appointed committee members

-55 Ceasing to be a committee member 23
+55 Ceasing to be a committee members 23

 56 Removal of a committee member by general meeting 24

-57 Casual vacancies on committee 24
+57 Casual vacancies on committee

-58 Meetings of committee 24
+58 Meetings of committee 25

 59 Notice of committee meetings 25

 60 Urgent meetings committee meetings 25

-61 Quorum for committee meetings 25
+61 Quorum for committee meetings 26

 62 Voting at committee meetings 26

-63 Conflict of interest 26
+63 Conflict of interest.
+26

-64 Minutes of committee meetings 26
+64 Minutes of committee meetings 27

 65 Leave of absence from committee 27

 PART 8-FINANCIAL MATTERS 27

 66 Source of funds

-67 Management of funds
+67 Management of funds 27

-68 Financial records.
+68 Financial records

-69 Financial statements.
-28
+69 Financial statements 28

-PART 9-GENERAL MATTERS 28
+PART 9-GENERAL MATTERS 29

 70 Registered address

 71 Notice requirements - notice to members

-72 Inspection of relevant records by members 29
+72 Inspection of relevant records by members

 73 Winding up and cancellation

 74 Alteration of rules